lDEDA/ICS344_Project/Phases/Phase1.md

-# Detailed Project Steps for Network Compromise, Analysis, and Defense
+# Detailed Phase1 Steps for the course project

 This document details Phases 1 of the ICS344 course project into a single, step-by-step guide, integrating key screenshots and outputs from our steps.